 In Chinese, the word for education, or teaching and nurturing, is 教育 (jiào yù).
-At Yinghua, we ask everyone to model behavior that leads to engaged learning with respect for all learners and self-control based on our five guiding principles and The Dragon Code.
+At Yinghua, we ask everyone to model behavior that leads to engaged learning with respect for all learners and self-control based on our five core values and The Dragon Code.
 We believe that it is the right and the responsibility of all students to benefit from and abide by these principles so that we all may enjoy success at Yinghua.
 We recognize and discuss these principles at Yinghua Academy in Chinese and in English, and integrate them into proactive programming and instruction every day.
 Golden Tickets, recognizing good behavior and deeds, are issued and celebrated.
 See Golden Tickets.

-Responsive Classroom (RC) is an approach to teaching and learning that fosters safe, challenging, and joyful classrooms and schools, kindergarten through eighth grade.
+Responsive Classroom (RC) (link opens in a new tab) is an approach to teaching and learning that fosters safe, challenging, and joyful classrooms and schools, kindergarten through eighth grade.
 The Minnesota Department of Education endorses this program developed by classroom teachers and consisting of practical strategies for bringing together social and academic learning throughout the school day.
 Since 1981, thousands of classroom teachers and hundreds of schools have used RC to create learning environments where children thrive academically, socially, and emotionally.
 In many different school settings-urban to rural-RC helps decrease disruptive behavior in schools.

-While classroom and general student management are the responsibilities of the teacher, the Dean of Students and Executive Director oversee and follow through with student behavior issues.
+While classroom and general student management are the responsibilities of the teacher, the Student Behavior and Family Liaison and Executive Director oversee and follow through with student behavior issues.